 Harsh chemicals not your thing?
 Worried about having them come into contact with the food your family eats?
 No worries!

 Natural products can be just as effective for cleaning a dishwasher as using store-bought solutions.
 That said, making your own blend of products requires a bit of extra time and effort.
-However, it’s still simple to do, is more cost-effective, and is worth the effort if using natural items is important to you!
+However, it’s still simple to do, it’s more cost-effective, and it’s worth the effort if using natural items is important to you!
 The most effective natural cleaning supplies include:

 • Distilled White Vinegar (Apple cider vinegar will also do the trick if you happen to have that on hand instead.)